Mucus and Phlegm: Barometers of Your Health

 Color Not Always a Clear Indicator

 The color and consistency of mucus and phlegm offer clues as to what’s happening in your body.
-But the color can’t be counted on to clearly indicate whether you have a bacterial or a viral infection, says Laura Tully, MD, of Premier ENT Associates.
+But the color can’t be counted on to clearly indicate whether you have a bacterial or a viral infection.

 The color and consistency of mucus and phlegm offer clues as to what’s happening in your body.